kaeedo/IntroductionToFunctionalProgramming/slides/index.md

 * Make illegal states unrepresentable
 * Use types to represent the domain
 * Types can also be used to encode business logic
+* Files and code must be in dependency order

+' File and code cannot use forward reference.
+What this means is that code can only reference values and functions written above it.
+This means the order of files are important.
+' This may seem really strange at first, but as you get used to this quirk, you quickly learn to appreciate this organization as it becomes incredibly easy to read large projects

 ---